pavelkomarov/pavelkomarov.github.io/_writing/git_cheatsheet.md

 Send your local commits the cloud.

 ###### “branch”
 A branch in the code graph.
 If working on the same files as others, it can be helpful to put one or a series of commits in a separate branch so they can’t break the mainline code.
-You can push branches and the commits you make to them up to the cloud.
+You can push branches and the commits you make to them up to the cloud, where they can happily live in parallel.

 ###### “master”
 The main branch.
 You want things in here to always stay unbroken.
 Some times everyone just commits here directly, and it’s fine.
 Some times an organization chooses to engage settings to “protect” the master branch, meaning it can only be modified via pull requests, some times only with several people’s review and approval.